KSP-KOS/KOS/doc/source/general/boot.rst

     :width: 50%
     :align: right
     :alt: Figure of selecting a boot file
-    :caption: Selecting a boot file in the VAB

 You may select a boot file from the Vehicle Assembly Building or Spaceplane Hangar.
 To do this you must have placed the